The SRG/eROSITA all-sky survey. X-ray emission from the warm-hot phase gas in long cosmic filaments: Modeling the contamination from unresolved extragalactic sources

-\begin{enumerate} \item We build up a redshift dependent $L_\mathrm{X}-M_*$ scaling relation of each type of the sources in a $9.5<\log(M_*/M_\odot)<12$ stellar mass range.
-We describe the contribution from each type of unmasked source in detail in Sect.~\ref{sect:l-m_individual}. \item We adopt the DESI Legacy Survey DR9 galaxy photometric redshift and stellar mass catalog \citep{Zou2019}, which is relatively complete and covers our analysis footprint.
-We select galaxies in the redshift range of [0.15, 0.7] and clean up this catalog by removing sources with redshift uncertainty $>20\%$.
-We predict the expected count rate in the 0.3--1.2~keV band for each galaxy using the constructed scaling relations, given the stellar mass, redshift, spectral shape of the source, and the Galactic absorption at the position of the galaxy.
-We further correct for imcompleteness of the observed \ac{smf} in \citet{Zou2019} catalog to a fiducial empirical \ac{smf} model from the result of UniverseMachine \citep{Behroozi2019}, which is a project characterizing the link between galaxy growth and halo growth.
-In the $M_*<10^{11}M_\sun$ range, where the galaxies in \citet{Zou2019} catalog are not complete, the ratio between the \ac{smf} of the selected galaxies from \citet{Zou2019} and the fiducial \acp{smf} at different stellar masses and redshifts are used to correct the predicted count rate of each galaxy. \item For each selected galaxy, we add the predicted count rate to the HEALPix pixel that the galaxy is located in.
-By this method, we create a predicted count rate map of unmasked galaxy X-ray emission in the selected redshift range.
-We apply the same source mask used in the profile extracting and stacking pipeline to extract the profile of unmasked signals. \end{enumerate}
+\begin{enumerate} \item We built a redshift-dependent $L_\mathrm{X}-M_*$ scaling relation of each type of the sources in a $9.5<\log(M_*/M_\odot)<12$ stellar mass range.
+We describe the contribution from each type of unmasked source in detail in Sect.~\ref{sect:l-m_individual}. \item We adopted the DESI Legacy Survey DR9 galaxy photometric redshift and stellar mass catalog \citep{Zou2019}, which is relatively complete and covers our analysis footprint.
+We selected galaxies in the redshift range of [0.15, 0.7] and cleaned up this catalog by removing sources with a redshift uncertainty of $>20\%$.
+We predicted the expected count rate in the 0.3--1.2~keV band for each galaxy using the constructed scaling relations, given the stellar mass, redshift, spectral shape of the source, and the Galactic absorption at the galaxy's position.
+We further corrected for the incompleteness of the observed \ac{smf} from \citet{Zou2019} catalog to a fiducial empirical \ac{smf} model from the result of UniverseMachine \citep{Behroozi2019}, which is a project characterizing the link between galaxy growth and halo growth.
+In the $M_*<10^{11}M_\sun$ range, where the galaxies in \citet{Zou2019} catalog are not complete, the ratio between the \ac{smf} of the selected galaxies from \citet{Zou2019} and the fiducial \acp{smf} at different stellar masses and redshifts are used to correct the predicted count rate of each galaxy. \item For each selected galaxy, we added the predicted count rate to the HEALPix pixel that the galaxy is located in.
+Thanks to this method, we were able to create a predicted count rate map of unmasked galaxy X-ray emission in the selected redshift range.
+We applied the same source mask used in the profile extracting and stacking pipeline to extract the profile of unmasked signals. \end{enumerate}